nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The creation and storage of states on the CKB incur cost.
 The creation of state needs to be validated by full nodes, which takes computation resources; the storage of state needs full nodes to keep providing storage space.
 The current public blockchains only charge one time transaction fees, and allow the data from the transactions to be saved forever on the nodes, occupying storage space.

 In the CKB, Cells are the storage units for states.
-Unoccupied Cells are liquid and their ownerships can be transfered.
+Unoccupied Cells are liquid and their ownerships can be transferred.
 Occupied Cells aren't liquid and their ownerships can't be changed.
 Therefore, Cell users pay for the cost of their state storage with Cell liquidity.
 The longer they use the Cells, the higher liquidity cost they pay.
 The advantage of paying with liquidity, instead of pre-payment, is that it avoids the problem that the system would have to recycle the Cells if their pre-payments were exhausted.

 The price of Cell Capacity is the direct measurement of the common knowledge stored in the CKB.
 Note that Cells could have different owners and users, and owners can pay the liquidity cost on behalf of users.
 Transaction fees are needed to update the data in Cells or transfer ownership of Cells.
 Nodes can set the transaction fee levels that they're willing to accept.
 Transaction fees are determined by the market.
 Owners can also pay for transition fees for the users.